lsefiane/design-patterns-sample/java-design-patterns-behavioral-sample/README.md

 <h3> When to Use It ? </h3>

 - You want to access elements of a collection without exposing the internal structure of elements.

+## Mediator Pattern

+- Defines an object that encapsulates how a set of objects interact.

+<h3> When to Use It ? </h3>

+- You want to reduce communication complexity between multiple objects or classes.